Hands-on Gear Review

 Compare fleece jacket ratings side-by-side >

-Pros: Comfortable and cozy, lightweight, stylish, slightly more durable and wind resistant than the Patagonia R1, hood increases warmth and versatility.
+Pros: Slightly more durable and wind resistant than the Patagonia R1 Hoody.

 Cons: Less breathable than Patagonia R1, shorter in length than R1 (less warm), no thumb catches on sleeves (reduces warmth), no offset zipper at chin (slightly less comfortable), smaller chest pocket than R1 Hoody.